Hildebrand Law, P.C. mobile logo

 The Court held that the Commission has jurisdiction to determine whether E. Suniga is the child of the deceased employee Mr. Rios.
 It must do this to determine her entitlement to death benefits under the Workmen’s Compensation Act.
 In light of this, the Court set aside the award.

 If you have questions about how an administrative judge may decide paternity in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.